What happens next?

 Once we’ve received your application, we’ll send you a welcome email.

-- This will contain your Personal ID and username for our online system Track, where you can follow the progress of your application.
+- This will contain your Personal ID and username for to check your application's progress online in your UCAS Hub.

 - Your application will be sent to your chosen training providers online, normally within 24 hours.